khush1611/Jesse-lab-6--sem-1/README.md

 3. Assuming that you are currently within a Git repository, write the command (or commands) that will display any uncommitted changes made to the file named 'README.md'.
 Answer.
 Git diff README.md

+4. Assuming that you are currently within a Git repository, write the command (or commands) that will display the changes from the commit with the ID of abc123.
+Answer.
+Git show abc123